Malgorzata-Niemczyk/homework-3-jfdzr2-stopwatch/README.md

 There should be a possibility to give a name to the timer results that are to be saved.

-The displayed timer results should use the accordion feature, that is, when the **name** of the saved result it clicked, timer results should be shown below
+The displayed timer results should use the accordion feature, that is, when the **name** of the saved result is clicked, the timer results should be shown below

 ## Bonus

 * Displaying the timer in a format like on real stopwatches (including milliseconds)
-* The **STOP** is not visible until after the **START** button is pressed
+* The **STOP** button is not visible until after the **START** button is pressed
 * The **SAVE** button is not visible until after the **STOP** button is pressed